-I get letters from soldiers, sailors, airmen and Marines writing me to discuss patterns of intimidation and fear or bullying by superior NCOs and officers.
+I get letters from soldiers, sailors, airmen and Marines writing me to discuss patterns of intimidation and fear or bullying by superior officers and noncommissioned officers.

 Many say they don’t report the behavior.
 They fear reprisal or being the shunned by others in their unit.

 Spouses send letters saying they were intimidated in the family readiness group (FRG) from the “mean girls club.”
 They say that if your service member doesn’t have the right rank, you may be the outcast and never chosen to join the clique.

 They say they have experienced the “stare down” from women who intentionally make them feel like they entered the wrong room.

 Cyber bullies go on social network sites and cell phones to taunt you, call you names and spread nasty rumors.
 They leave you degrading messages until it destroys your self-esteem and self-worth.

 Many students across our country have decided to take their own lives in response to cyber bullying.